Ademar Xavier

 Ademar Aparecido Xavier Júnior (born 8 January 1985 in Arapongas), commonly known as Ademar Xavier, Xavier Ademar or simply Ademar, is a Brazilian footballer.

 Club career

 He started his career in 2001 as a junior for Londrina F.C. in Brazil.
 He was quickly selected to play for Brazil under 16's in 2001, in an international championship in France.
 Ademar also played for Vitória F.C.
-(Portugal) and Bulgarian Vihren Sandanski between 2005-2007.
-From 2008-2009 played for Rio Ave (Portugal), C.S.
+(Portugal) and Bulgarian Vihren Sandanski between 2005 and 2007.
+From 2008 to 2009 played for Rio Ave (Portugal), C.S.
 Buftea (Romania) and Gloria Buzău (Romania).
 Joined Xinabajul in September 2009.
 Between 2010 and 2013 he played at Moldovan side FC Milsami Orhei.
 Since 27 February 2014 he plays at FC Zimbru Chișinău.

 International career

 Played for Brazil in 2001 at the age of 16.

 Personal life

 Ademar is the cousin of fellow footballer Juninho.